-Remdesivir (VEKLURY) is an FDA-approved antiviral therapy for use in adult and pediatric patients (12 years of age and older and weighing at least 40 kg) for the treatment of COVID-19 requiring hospitalization and in outpatients with mild-to-moderate COVID-19 within seven days of symptom onset in patients at risk of progression to severe disease.
-The FDA has also issued an EUA to permit the use of remdesivir for the treatment of COVID-19 in pediatric patients weighing 3.5 kg to less than 40 kg or pediatric patients less than 12 years of age weighing at least 3.5 kg who are hospitalized or not hospitalized and have mild-to-moderate COVID-19 with risk factors for progression to severe disease.
+Remdesivir (VEKLURY) is an FDA-approved antiviral therapy for use in adult and pediatric patients (28 days of age and older and weighing at least 3 kg) for the treatment of COVID-19 requiring hospitalization and in outpatients with mild-to-moderate COVID-19 within seven days of symptom onset in patients at risk of progression to severe disease.

 For non-hospitalized adult and pediatric patients 12 years of age and older and weighing at least 40 kg, remdesivir is administered through a series of three daily intravenous infusions (200 mg, 100 mg, 100 mg).
-See the EUA Fact Sheet for information on dosing for pediatric patients weighing 3.5 kg to less than 40 kg or pediatric patients less than 12 years of age weighing at least 3.5 kg.
+See the package insert for information on dosing for pediatric patients weighing 3 kg to less than 40 kg or pediatric patients less than 12 years of age weighing at least 3 kg.